markgbeckett/jupiter_ace/mpf-i/README.md

 Even the ROM version is missing some functionality, related to debugging and single-stepping.
 For this, the MPF-1 uses the non-maskable interrupt line and a timer provided by a [74LS90](https://www.ti.com/lit/ds/symlink/sn54ls90.pdf) integrated circuit.
 To generate an NMI, on the Minstrel 4th, would require an expansion device (such as an RC2014 card).

-Accept for this, the port works well: the various Monitor subroutines, listed in the [User Manual](https://electrickery.hosting.philpem.me.uk/comp/mpf1/doc/MPF-1_usersManual.pdf), are available and, based on my testing so far, the various projects and examples (aslo in the usual manual) seem to work as expected.
+Except for this, the port works well: the various Monitor subroutines, listed in the [User Manual](https://electrickery.hosting.philpem.me.uk/comp/mpf1/doc/MPF-1_usersManual.pdf), are available and, based on my testing so far, the various projects and examples (aslo in the User Manual) work as expected.

 ## Loading the MPF-1 Monitor on your Minstrel 4th